liquibase/liquibase-redshift/README.md

 ## Configuring the extension

 These instructions will help you get the extension up and running on your local machine for development and testing purposes.
-This extension has a pre requisite of Liquibase core in order to use it.
+This extension has a prerequisite of Liquibase core in order to use it.
 Liquibase core can be found at https://www.liquibase.org/download

 ### Liquibase CLI